-Numerous feline patients treated at Medivet 24 Hour Enfield have been given a new lease of life since special treatment was introduced two years ago.
+Numerous feline patients treated at Medivet 24 Hour Enfield have been given a new lease of life since special treatment was introduced.

 An innovative treatment available at London veterinary practice Medivet 24 Hour Enfield is providing a lifeline for older cats suffering from an increasingly common condition called hyperthyroidism.

 Iodine therapy, which is offered in only a handful of veterinary practices around the country, is now considered the safest and most effective option for cats with hyperthyroidism - an overactive thyroid.
 The radioactive treatment provides a non-invasive yet permanent solution to the common problem.

 Hyperthyroidism is often seen in middle aged and older cats - with the average age of patient developing the condition between 12 and 13-years.
 If left untreated, the issue can seriously damage the animal’s heart and kidneys.
 Over time, benign growths - which are most often the cause of the condition – can become malignant.

 We have seen such dramatic transformations in patients that we would wholeheartedly recommend this permanent treatment.